 - Constitutive Quorum, the provisions of paragraph 2 of article no. 383 of the CCC shall apply.
-In order for the General Meeting to be able to decide, on first call, on the amendment of the Company's agreement, shareholders must be present or must be represented by shareholders who hold at least one-third of the share capital; - Deliberative quorum, the rule of paragraph 3 of article no. 386 of the CCC due to paragraph 1 of article no. 18 of the Articles of Association, namely the corporate resolutions to be taken at the General Meeting, regarding proposals for amendments to the Articles of Association shall be taken either on first call or on second call by two-thirds of the votes cast.
+For the General Meeting to be able to decide, on the first call, on the amendment of the Company's agreement, shareholders must be present or must be represented by shareholders who hold at least one-third of the share capital; - Deliberative quorum, the rule of paragraph 3 of article no. 386 of the CCC due to paragraph 1 of article no. 18 of the Articles of Association, namely the corporate resolutions to be taken at the General Meeting, regarding proposals for amendments to the Articles of Association, shall be taken, either on the first call, or on the second call, by two-thirds of the cast votes.